-Greenhouses are relatively simple and light structures that are often used in agricultural developments to protect plants from extreme weather conditions, especially during winter season.
+Greenhouse structures are relatively simple and light structures that are often used in agricultural developments to protect plants from extreme weather conditions, especially during winter season.
 The selected material is usually steel or aluminum.
+In this tutorial, we will show you how to model a greenhouse structure using SkyCiv Structural Analysis Software.

 Figure 1: Structural members including end releases and distributed wind loads on the greenhouse.